 Backcountry Camping in the Smokies

-Questions concerning camping in the backcountry can be directed to the Backcountry Information Office at (865) 436-1297.
 Reservations can be made as early as one month in advance.
-In fact it is highly recommended that you do call one month in advance due to the popularity of the Great Smoky Mountains National Park.
-For example, if you plan on hiking in the backcountry June 7-10, you should call and reserve your campsites or shelters no later than May 7.
+In fact, it is highly recommended that you do call well in advance due to the popularity of the Great Smoky Mountains National Park.

 When in the backcountry, one person within your group must possess the backcountry permit at all times.
 Everyone must also follow the backcountry rules and regulations within the park, some of which include: